Gauss law constraint in A-theory branes: Discussion

 \section{Discussion}

 The Gauss law constraint in ${\cal A}$-theory branes promotes spacetime coordinates to gauge fields and enlarges the string worldsheet into the brane worldvolume.
-We have shown that the consistent solution of the Gauss law constraint is only string solution for D=3 and 4 cases.
-We also proposed the covariantized stirng solution $\partial^m=q^m \partial_\sigma$ in such a way that it solves the Gauss law constraint, ${\cal U}_{\cal M}={\mathbbm h}_{m{\cal M}}^M\partial^m\dd_M={\mathbbm h}_{m{\cal M}}^M q^m \partial_\sigma\dd_M =0$.
-In this gauge the brane Virasoro algebra reduces to the standard Virasoro algebra showing the worldsheet conformal symmetry.
+We have shown that the consistent solution of the Gauss law constraint is the only string solution for D=3 and 4 cases, {as a free object with quantizable bilinear form Lagrangians}. {Branes with nonlinear form Lagrangians such as M2-brane are not considered here.} We also proposed the covariantized string solution $\partial^m=q^m \partial_\sigma$ in such a way that it solves the Gauss law constraint, ${\cal U}_{\cal M}={\mathbbm h}_{m{\cal M}}^M\partial^m\dd_M={\mathbbm h}_{m{\cal M}}^M q^m \partial_\sigma\dd_M =0$.
+In this gauge the brane Virasoro algebra reduces to the standard Virasoro algebra, thereby exhibiting worldsheet conformal symmetry.
 Once the physical worldvolume is chosen, the quantization is performed analogously to the standard string theory.
 We leave the quantization of ${\cal A}$-theory branes for future work.